Area: 20.273 km²

 Koper is the only commercial port in Slovenia, and one of the oldest towns.
 In Izola tourism is concentrated on the Simon Bay where hotel and restaurants are placed.

-Ljubljana is the cultural, political, scientific, educational, economic and transportation center of the region.
+City of Ljubljana is a cultural, political, scientific, educational, economic and transportation center of the region.
 It is a city where cultures of the West and the East meet.

 Also, Ljubljana is a city of theaters, museums, galleries.